This post originally ran on September 15, 2016. We’re re-running it ahead of the Twin Peaks premiere.

 “I have a very special way of working with David,” he continued.
 “I always feel so guilty because composing all of his projects throughout all of these years has been so easy.
 It’s effortless.
 I never had to sweat, I never had to work hard.
 You can go to bed that night and say, I wrote it, it’s done, that’s it.
 It’s not like working with other directors.
 When David says something, that is it, he doesn’t change his mind.
 He knows.
 Easy as pie.”

-In honor of the show’s revival, premiering next year on Showtime — as well as a new book, Beyond the Beyond: Music From the Films of David Lynch, out now — we asked Badalamenti to tell the stories and inspirations behind five popular songs from Twin Peaks.
+In honor of the show’s revival, premiering May 21 on Showtime, we asked Badalamenti to tell the stories and inspirations behind five popular songs from Twin Peaks.

 “Laura Palmer’s Theme”